 Next steps and further information

-- Advice: Once you have a draft copy of your covering letter, we recommend you come in to see one of our team of Careers Consultants who will look through your letter and make suggestions for improvement.
+- Advice: Once you have a draft copy of your covering letter, we recommend you come in to see one of our career consultants who will look through your letter and make suggestions for improvement.
 You can book either a 20 minute or 45 minute appointment in advance.
 If you can't get in to see us, we also offer telephone or Skype appointments, please call us on 01274 234991 or email us to arrange this.

 - Books: We have a wide range of CV and covering letter resources in our Information Room in Student Central, including specialist reference books (such as The Creative CV Guide, You're Hired!
 How to write a brilliant CV) & DVDs (e.g. Cover Letters - The Write Approach).